What does HGV weekly rest mean?

 - Referral to the traffic commissioner

-Last Words on Driving Breaks & HGV Laws
+Last Words on Driving Breaks & UK HGV Laws

 Driving while tired increases the risk of an accident.
 That’s why drivers need to take the recommended driving breaks to rest, unwind, and rejuvenate themselves.